Admissions Information for Transfer Students

 - See General Education Philosophy and individual course descriptions for IAI code numbers for GECC courses.

-- Midstate strives to ease the transfer of credits for our students.
+- Midstate is committed to careful review and consideration of transfer credit(s).
 For more information about the Illinois Articulation Initiative, go to www.itransfer.org.

-One-third of all credit hours for any one educational program, degree, or diploma must be taken at Midstate College.
-In addition, the student must have taken the final quarter term, or its equivalent, at Midstate to qualify for a Midstate degree or diploma.
+One-third of all credit hours for any one educational program, degree, or diploma must be taken at Midstate College and completed successfully.
+In addition, the student must have taken the final quarter term at Midstate to qualify for a Midstate degree or diploma.

-Midstate College accepts transfer students who present a complete application and official transcript from the collegiate institution last attended.
+Midstate College accepts transfer students who meet admissions requirements and who present an official transcript from the collegiate institution last attended.
 Admissions representatives will send for official transcripts during the enrollment process.
 Transfer of credit is based upon the student's official transcript.

 Degree Completion Programs